Antigen-presenting cell: Professional APCs

-Professional APCs specialize in presenting antigens to T cells.
+Professional APCs describe those APCs which are capable of delivering all 3 signals needed to activate a naive T cell (signal 1- the antigen itself, the peptide-MHC complex; signal 2 - costimulatory ligand; signal 3- cytokines to guide polarization of the T cell).
+Canonically, the 3 pAPC types are dendritic cells, macrophages, and B cells.
 They are very efficient at internalizing antigens, either by phagocytosis (e.g. macrophages), or by receptor-mediated endocytosis (B cells), processing the antigen into peptide fragments and then displaying those peptides (bound to a class II MHC molecule) on their membrane.
 The T cell recognizes and interacts with the antigen-class II MHC molecule complex on the membrane of the antigen-presenting cell.
 An additional co-stimulatory signal is then produced by the antigen-presenting cell, leading to activation of the T cell.
 The expression of co-stimulatory molecules and MHC class II are defining features of professional APCs.
 All professional APCs also express MHC class I molecules as well.

 The main types of professional antigen-presenting cells are dendritic cells, macrophages and B cells.

 Dendritic cells (DCs)

 Dendritic cells have the broadest range of antigen presentation and are necessary for activation of naive T cells.
 DCs present antigen to both helper and cytotoxic T cells.
 They can also perform cross-presentation, a process by which they present exogenous antigen on MHC class I molecules to cytotoxic T cells.
 Cross-presentation allows for the activation of these T cells.
 Dendritic cells also play a role in peripheral tolerance, which contributes to prevention of auto-immune disease.

 Prior to encountering foreign antigen, dendritic cells express very low levels of MHC class II and co-stimulatory molecules on their cell surface.
 These immature dendritic cells are ineffective at presenting antigen to T helper cells.
 Once a dendritic cell's pattern-recognition receptors recognize a pathogen-associated molecular pattern, antigen is phagocytosed and the dendritic cell becomes activated, upregulating the expression of MHC class II molecules.
 It also upregulates several co-stimulatory molecules required for T cell activation, including CD40 and B7.
 The latter can interact with CD28 on the surface of a CD4+ T cell.
 The dendritic cell is then a fully mature professional APC.
 It moves from the tissue to lymph nodes, where it encounters and activates T cells.